pyeventsourcing/esdbclient/README.md

 assert events[2].type == event3.type
 assert events[2].data == event3.data
 ```

-The method `read_stream_events()` also supports four optional arguments,
-`stream_position`, `backwards`, `limit`, and `timeout`.

-The optional `stream_position` argument is an optional integer that can be used to
-indicate the position in the stream from which to start reading.
-This argument is
-`None` by default, which means the stream will be read either from the start of the
-stream (the default behaviour), or from the end of the stream if `backwards` is
-`True` (see below).
-When reading a stream from a specific position in the stream, the
-recorded event at that position WILL be included, both when reading forwards
-from that position, and when reading backwards from that position.

-The optional argument `backwards` is a boolean, by default `False`, which means the
-stream will be read forwards by default, so that events are returned in the
-order they were appended, If `backwards` is `True`, the stream will be read
-backwards, so that events are returned in reverse order.

-The optional argument `limit` is an integer which limits the number of events that will
-be returned.
-The default value is `sys.maxint`.

-The optional argument `timeout` is a float which sets a deadline for the completion of
-the gRPC operation.

 The example below shows how to read recorded events in a stream forwards from
 a specific stream position to the end of the stream.